NBA Rumors: Latest Buzz on Potential Kawhi Leonard Trade, Chris Bosh and More

 While restricted free agency is mostly dead on arrival these days thanks to the lack of cap room and a team's ability to match offers, Parker is one of those rare ones who has the potential to start a bidding war.

-This might unfold, with the Milwaukee Bucks potentially set to see some competition from the Chicago Bulls:
+This might unfold, with the Milwaukee Bucks potentially set to see some competition from the Chicago Bulls, per HoopsHype's Alex Kennedy:

 Alex Kennedy @AlexKennedyNBA